February 6

 You want to look at what the pan is made of, how much it weighs, and what the lids and handles are made of.
 (Hint: stainless steel lids and handles are typically the highest quality.)

 For an inexpensive pan, Gotham Steel has a few nice qualities, such as the stainless steel handle and the encapsulated base (found on all but the Original pan).
 If you have ergonomic issues and need lightweight cookware, Gotham Steel is a decent choice.
-But you can find more durable cookware out there--and again, for not a lot more.
-Any cast aluminum pan is going to be more durable and warp-resistant than any stamped aluminum pan (and still be fairly lightweight).
+But you can find more durable cookware for not a lot more.

 Pan Design